radanalyticsio/oshinko-specs/config-map-for-spark-driver.md

 It is up to the user to create custom ConfigMaps with OpenShift facilities before launching the application.
-If a specified ConfigMap does not exist when the application is launched, an error will be returned by OpenShift and the application will not run.
+If a specified ConfigMap does not exist when the application is launched, the spark driver container will not start -- a container cannot be created until all ConfigMaps to be mounted as volumes exist.

 ### Alternatives